owlbarn/tutorial/book/optimisation/README.md

 - : float = 0.892716303287079405
 ```

+It seems to work fine and find the extreme values correctly in the given range.
-The issue is that you cannot be certain which is maximum and which is minimum.
+However, the problem of this method is that you cannot be certain which is maximum and which is minimum.

 ### Golden Section Search

-Here we face the similar question again: what if computing derivative of the function is difficult or not available?
+Here we face the similar question again: what if computing derivatives of the function is difficult or not available?
 That leads us to some search-based approach.
-We have seen how we can keep reducing a pair of range to find the root of a function.
+We have seen how we can keep reducing a pair of ranges to find the root of a function.
-A close analogue in optimisation is also a search method called *Gold Section Search*.
+A close analogue in optimisation is also a search method called *Golden Section Search*.
 It's an optimisation method that does not require calculating derivatives.
 It is one choice to do optimisation if your function has a discontinuous first or second derivative.

 The basic idea is simple.
-It also relies on keep reducing a "range" until it is small enough.
+It also relies on keeping reducing a "range" until it is small enough.
 The difference is that, instead of using only two numbers, this search method uses three numbers: `[a, b, c]`.
 It contains two ranges: `[a,b]` and `[b, c]`.
-For every iteration, we need to find a new number `d` within one of the the two ranges.
+For every iteration, we need to find a new number `d` within one of the two ranges.
 For example, if we choose the `d` within `[b, c]`, and if $f(b) > f(d)$, then the new triplet becomes `[b, d, c]`, otherwise the new triplet is chosen as `[a, b, d]`.
-With the approach, the range of this triplet keep reducing until it is small enough and the minimum value can thus be found.
+With this approach, the range of this triplet keeps reducing until it is small enough and the minimum value can thus be found.

 Then the only question is: how to choose the suitable `d` point at each step.
 This approach first chooses the larger the two ranges, either `[a, b]` or `[b, c]`.
 And then instead of choosing the middle point in that range, it uses the fractional distance 0.38197 from the central point of the triplet.
 The name comes from the ratio and length of range is closely related with the golden ratio.
 This method is slow but robust.
-It guarantees that each new iteration will bracket the minimum to an range just 0.61803 times the size of the previous one.
+It guarantees that each new iteration will bracket the minimum to a range just 0.61803 times the size of the previous one.

 ## Multivariate Function Optimisation

 The methods for univariate scenarios can be extended to solving multivariate optimisation problems.
 The analogue of derivative here is a ndarray called *gradient*.
-Similarly, you have two options: to use gradient, or not.
+Similarly, you have two options: to use gradients, or not.

 ### Nelder-Mead Simplex Method